std::weak_ptr

 }

 But in complex programs, this is not always easy to do.
-There can be many pointers to a resource, stored in many different objects around our application.
+Many pointers to a resource can be stored in many different objects around our application.
+Rather than trying to manage that manually, it’s much easier and safer to just use a weak pointer.

-However, weak pointers also have some overhead, and the code we write to work with them is more verbose than the equivalent raw pointer syntax.
-Because of this, balancing dangling pointer considerations against code complexity is generally something to decide on a case-by-case basis, and our instincts get better here with experience.
+Because of this, balancing memory management considerations against code complexity is generally something to decide on a case-by-case basis, and our instincts get better here with experience.

 Comprehensive course covering advanced concepts, and how to use them on large-scale projects.